Jimmy Howard: Professional

 On October 5, 2017, Howard recorded his 200th career NHL win in a victory over the Minnesota Wild in the season opening game at Little Caesars Arena.
 On February 14, 2019, Howard appeared in his 500th career NHL game, becoming the third Red Wings goalie to reach the milestone, following Terry Sawchuk and Chris Osgood.
 He also became the 71st in NHL history and eighth American-born goalie to reach the milestone.
 On March 20, the Red Wings signed Howard to a one-year contract extension.

-On October 1, 2020, the Red Wings announced that the team would not re-sign Howard for the 2020–21 season.
-On January 28, 2021, Howard announced his retirement.
+The Red Wings did not re-sign Howard for the 2020–21 season.
+Howard retired in January 2021.

 Post-playing career

-In September 2022 it was announced that Howard was hired as Red Wings studio analyst for Bally Sports Detroit during the 2022–23 season.
+In September 2022, Howard became Red Wings studio analyst for Bally Sports Detroit during the 2022–23 season.

 International play

 In April 2002, Howard was first selected to play for the United States in the 2002 IIHF World U18 Championships in Slovakia.
 Playing in six tournament games, he led his team to a gold medal.
 He made his Senior international debut representing the United States at the 2012 World Championships, collecting five wins in seven games despite finishing in 7th place.

 Howard was named to the Team USA squad for the 2014 Winter Olympics, as the country's third choice goaltender.
 He did not feature in a game throughout the tournament.

 Howard represented the United States at the 2017 World Championships, where he posted a 4–2 record, with a 1.86 GAA.